Disclaimer: Naruto does not belong to me. Not even a little bit.

 I blushed at that, giggling nervously and backing away.

-"Now what did Tsunade say to have you convince that a comment like that from me was bad?"
+"Now what did Tsunade say to have you convinced that a comment like that from me was bad?"
 Jiraiya asked rhetorically, actually looking partially offended.

 Shrugging sheepishly, I scratched the back of my head.